-The Tao Te Ching is a manual that helps us peek through biology’s covers to reveal the deeper what and why as best it can by the use of words.
+The Tao Te Ching is a manual that helps us peek through biology’s covers to reveal the deeper whats and whys of reality as best it can using words.
 Chapter 70 acknowledges the difficulty of this… My words are very easy to understand… yet no one in the world can understand.

-As ancient as it is, this manual is fully relevant nowadays; we are the same biologically now as back then.
-My aim is to help put it in context with current times as best I can.
-One problem is that we are both inside and outside the covers (like Schrödinger’s cat ?).
-Words, being the linear beast they are, can’t convey the big picture view easily, if at all.
-Nuts!
+As ancient as it is, this manual is fully relevant nowadays; we are the same biologically now as back when.
+My goal is to put this manual in context with current times.
+One problem is that we are both inside and outside the covers, perhaps like Schrödinger’s cat.
+Words, being linear beasts, can’t convey a big picture viewpoint easily, if at all.
 Yet I struggle on to convey what I see.
 Perhaps the challenge lures me.

 Essentially, things are just not what they seem.
 We see this view wonderfully stated in chapter 2: The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.

-Why do those who have ‘everything’ seem to want more?
+Why do those who have everything seem to want more?
 The more wealth people have, the more they tend to spend it on raising their standard of living: beans to caviar, Fords to Rolls Royces, houses to mansions, and so on.
-From a symptom’s point of view, the inescapable fact is that the mundane ‘cheap’ things never do bring contentment.
+From a symptom’s point of view, (p.141) the inescapable fact is that the mundane ‘cheap’ things never do bring contentment.
 Thus, we spend what we can afford to upgrade our things in the hope that better and more will offer contentment.
-It doesn’t in any lasting sense, and so our hungry quest continues.
+They don’t in any lasting sense, and so our hunger quest continues.
 Riches never bring contentment.
 It is just the other way around as chapter 33 notes, He who knows contentment is rich.
 ‘Getting and having’ is an external object oriented experience.
 Contentment is a subjective experience.
 The former, ‘getting and having’, promises contentment, and so we chase after whatever we value.
-Ironically, only ‘giving up and letting go’ brings contentment.
-Yet even then, we can only feel this in the moment-to-moment of giving.
-We can’t just let-go and move on, so to speak!
+Ironically, only ‘giving up and letting go’ bring contentment.
+Yet even then, we can only feel this in a moment-to-moment ‘giving up and letting go’.
+We can’t just let-go and move on!

 Why can’t a struggle against desire work?
 Most obvious is the fact that desire is the mover of life.
 Biology rules!
 Need, and its cousin desire, pushes living things to get out there and take what they need to live and be content.
 You could say discontentment is built into life’s genome to push it to live a full life.
 The promise of contentment, illusionary though it is, allows hope to spring eternal.
 We feel that if we just get ‘it’, avoid ‘it’, accomplish ‘it’, win ‘it’, — succeed — we will finally be happy.
 The fundamental process of Nature portrayed in chapter 2 is another way to see this.
 To paraphrase: